 Osprey makes a huge range of products from 120L expedition packs, all the way down to 6L hip bags.
 The Raptor 14 is a decent-sized riding pack that features two internal pockets as well as a stretch mesh sleeve on the outside - perfect for wet or sweaty layers.

 Inside there is room for Osprey's 2.5L Hydraulics reservoir which is said to reduce sloshing as you ride.
-The pack also utilises the brand's BioStretch harness and hip belt for all-day comfort
+The pack also features the brand's BioStretch harness and hip belt for all-day comfort.

 If you like the look and features of the Raptor but it's not big enough for all the gear you'll be taking out onto the trail, the larger Syncro might just be the ticket.
-It shares the same BioStrech shoulder straps and 2.5L Hydraulics reservoir, and has a similar pocket layout including the small zippered tool compartments on the inside to keep things organised.
+It shares the same BioStrech shoulder straps and 2.5L Hydraulics reservoir and has a similar pocket layout including the small zippered tool compartments on the inside to keep things organized.

 With more capacity, the Syncro sees Osprey's Airspeed suspension system that elevates the pack off your back for improved air circulation.
 There's also the Lidlock helmet attachment and convenient snack pockets on the hip belt for easy access to your food.

-Best MTB Backpacks what you need to know
+Best mountain bike backpacks: what you need to know

 1. How much water?

-Most full-size backpacks can take a 3L bladder; however, even the larger packs from Osprey can only accept a 2.5L reservoir.
-Consider how long you're likely to be out and how much fluid you actually need, though.
-With the addition of bottles, do you need 5+ litres for a two-hour ride?
+Most full-size mountain bike backpacks can take a 3L bladder, however even the larger packs from Osprey can only accept a 2.5L reservoir.
+Consider how long you're likely to be out and how much fluid you actually need.
+With the addition of bottles, do you need 5+ liters for a two-hour ride?
 Probably not.

 2. Harness and protection